 Similar to booking a Bed and Breakfast, you can also look for an self-catering unit by completing internet search for self-catering cottage plus the Irish town you are intending to make your base.
 If it is central location, there will undoubtedly be many options available.

 When you arrive at your rental, the owner or site manager should walk you through the property.
-You will learn about key items like the heating unit, hot water heater, dishwasher, TV/DVD player, and washer and dryer.
-Of course you get the keys and any special instructions.
+You should learn about operating the heating unit, hot water heater, dishwasher, TV/DVD player, washer and dryer, etc. Of course you’ll get the keys and any special instructions.

-Depending on how far away the proprietor lives, you may or may not see him throughout the week.
-So, be sure you ask lots of questions while he is there.
-He should, however, give you a phone number or a way to contact him if there were any further questions or an emergency.
+Depending on how far away the proprietors lives, you may or may not see them throughout the week.
+So, be sure you ask lots of questions while they are there.
+They should, however, give you a phone number in case there are any further questions or an emergency.